d-buckner/steward/README.md

 This service-based approach helps you build applications that naturally reflect your business domains while solving common frontend scaling problems:

-- **Utilize multiple threads** without rewriting service code
-- **Services run anywhere** - locally, in workers, or remotely with identical APIs
+- **Location transparency** - services run locally, in workers, or remotely with identical APIs
 - **Isolated failures** - service crashes don't affect other parts of your app
 - **Fine-grained reactivity** - state updates only trigger necessary re-renders
+- **Progressive scaling** - start simple, add complexity only when needed

 The architecture is inspired by Erlang's actor model, where isolated processes communicate through messages.
 This pattern has proven effective in systems like WhatsApp's messaging infrastructure and Discord's real-time chat.